Foothill Hoops Reopening ProtocolsUpdatedThursday August 12, 2021 byFoothill Hoops.

 With our regular Spring season back in March of 2020 being directly impacted during the initial wave of the Covid-19 pandemic, we were hoping for a strong and speedy comeback to youth sports once it was safe to do so.
 We want to thank everyone their patience and hope so that we can now start to get back to a normal lifestyle as much as possible.
 If you were registered for the Spring 2020 season, Foothill Hoops account credits were issued into your online account, and can be used at any time for any of our program offerings.

-We are excited to announce that the current youth sports reopening protocols allow for basketball to resume outdoors!
-The Summer 2021 League registration is now open!
-We will follow all protocols and guidelines, along with other measures that will be taken to ensure the safety and health of everyone involved.
+As sports begin to resume and ease back into normalcy, we will always follow all protocols and guidelines, along with other measures that will be taken to ensure the safety and health of everyone involved.
 Our current seasons, programs and clinics will take the utmost precautions to make sure everyone is safe, and to make sure we are offering well organized, high quality youth basketball program that emphasize fun, learning, confidence building, and character enhancement to families of all income levels within a safe and friendly environment.

 Please continue reading below to see our plan of action and measures to ensure participant, coach, and support staff safety.